 But here’s the thing, not every detractor hates your company.
 Some of them might actually love your products and/or services, but were disappointed in a specific aspect of your business.
 By righting this wrong, you may be able to win them back as a customer.

-Or maybe you can smooth over the situation so that they don’t write you a bad review.
+Or maybe you can smooth over the situation to ensure a good review.

 Either way, it pays to communicate with your company’s detractors.
 You may be able to turn the ship around and turn them into happy, paying customers.
 If not, you should at least attempt to part ways on good terms and learn how you can better handle similar situations in the future.